aziis98/goldmark-latex/README.md

 This is just a fork of [litao91/goldmark-mathjax](https://github.com/litao91/goldmark-mathjax) with more options for parsing and rendering.
 There are also some minor modifications (and I hope to modernizing that code in future commits).

-(I decided to not make a direct fork because the name was misleading in referencing [MathJax](https://www.mathjax.org/) as the project isn't really used anywhere concretely inside the project.
-The goldmark extension just parsed latex code inside markdown and doesn't even add a CDN link to mathjax or something similar)
+(I decided to not make a direct fork because the name was misleading in referencing [MathJax](https://www.mathjax.org/) as the project isn't really used anywhere concretely inside the library.
+The extension just parses latex code inside dollars and doesn't even add a CDN link to mathjax or something similar)

 ## Installation